 - Knowledge tests, which require knowledge of the state’s laws and driving acuity

-- Road tests, which monitor you driving, stopping at the appropriate signs, sitting, turning, parallel parking, yielding, and completing other driving actions
+- Road tests, which monitor your driving, stopping at the appropriate signs, sitting, turning, parallel parking, yielding, and completing other driving actions

 There are several tests that you need to pass to get a driver’s license in the state of New Jersey.
-You will also have to pass a vision exam as well as the knowledge and driving tests.
+You must also pass a vision exam and the knowledge and driving tests.
 If you pass all of these tests, you can get your license.
-If you do not pass all of these tests, If you are a teen applying for a NJ driver’s license, you will also have to complete one of the three following driver education courses:
+If you do not pass all of these tests, If you are a teen applying for an NJ driver’s license, you will also have to complete one of the three following driver education courses:

 - Driver education provided by your public school

 - Traditional driver education course offered by a certified driver training school

 If you are a new New Jersey resident applying for a New Jersey driver’s license, the process is different for you.
 You will have to surrender your unexpired driver license but you do not have to pass a driving test if you are surrendering an unexpired driver license from another state and you are over the age of 18.
 You can learn more about this process here.